Just Another Day on Twitter: A Complete 24 Hours of Twitter Data: Ethics Statement and Data Availability

 \paragraph{Ethics statement.} We acknowledge that privacy and ethical concerns are associated with collecting and using social media data for research.
 However, we took several steps to avoid risks to human subjects since participants no longer opt into being part of our study, in a traditional sense~\cite{zimmer2020but}.
 In our analysis, we only studied and reported population level, and aggregated observations of our dataset.
 We share publicly only the tweet IDs with the research community to account for privacy issues and Twitter's TOS.
 For this purpose, we use a data sharing and long-term archiving service provided by GESIS - Leibniz Institute for the Social Sciences, a German infrastructure institute for the social sciences \footnote{\url{https://www.gesis.org/en/data-services/share-data}}.

 With regards to data availability, this repository adheres to the FAIR principles~\cite{wilkinson2016fair} as follows: \begin{itemize} \item \textbf{Findability}: In compliance with Twitter's terms of service, only tweet IDs are made publicly available at DOI: \url{https://doi.org/10.7802/2516}.
 A unique Document Object Identifier (DOI) is associated with the dataset.
-Its metadata and licenses are also readily available. \item \textbf{Accessibility}: The dataset can be downloaded using standard APIs and communications protocol (the REST API and OAI-PMH). \item \textbf{Interoperability}: The data is provided in raw text format. \item \textbf{{Reusability}}: The CC BY 4.0 license implies that researchers are free to use the data with proper attribution. \end{itemize}
+Its metadata and licenses are also readily available. \item \textbf{Accessibility}: The dataset can be downloaded using standard APIs and communications protocols (the REST API and OAI-PMH). \item \textbf{Interoperability}: The data is provided in raw text format. \item \textbf{{Reusability}}: The CC BY 4.0 license implies that researchers are free to use the data with proper attribution. \end{itemize}

-Furthermore, we want to invite the broader research community to approach one or more of the authors and collaborators (see Acknowledgments) of this paper with research ideas about what can be done with this dataset.
-We will be very happy to collaborate with you on your ideas!
+In light of the recent changes to Twitter's APIs, we expect significant limitations when accessing tweets.
+Consequently, we want to invite the broader research community to approach one or more of the authors and collaborators (see Acknowledgments) of this paper with research ideas about what can be done with this dataset.
+We will be very happy to collaborate with you!